Defense Evasion, Red Teaming

 A new key will be created which needs to be renamed as “NoDrives”

-Now, that our new key has been renamed as “NoDrives”, let’s double click on it and change the base from Hexadecimal to Decimal and give input to the Value Data field according to the drive which we wish to hide.
+Now that we have renamed our new key as “NoDrives,” let’s double-click on it, change the base from Hexadecimal to Decimal, and enter the value in the Value Data field according to the drive we wish to hide.

 In our case, as we’re hiding the E drive, we will set the Value data to “16” as the decimal value of the alphabet E is 16.
 You can set it according to yours.